 CJI-led Constitution bench to take up presidential reference on July 22

-The eagerly awaited hearing will be conducted by a bench comprising the three most senior judges of the court -- CJI Gavai, Justice Surya Kant, and Justice Vikram Nath, along with Justices PS Narasimha and Atul S Chandurkar.
-Notably, the bench includes four current or future Chief Justices of India, with Justice Surya Kant set to take over in November 2025, followed by Justices Vikram Nath in February 2027 and Justice Narasimha in October 2027.
+The hearing will be conducted by a bench comprising the three most senior judges of the court — CJI Gavai, justice Surya Kant, and justice Vikram Nath — along with justices PS Narasimha and Atul S Chandurkar.

+The bench includes four current or future Chief Justices of India, with justice Surya Kant set to take over in November 2025, followed by justice Nath in February 2027 and justice Narasimha in October 2027.

-The decision to constitute a Constitution bench came after an internal procedural debate within the court over whether the presidential reference, filed under Article 143 of the Constitution, must be placed directly before a Constitution bench or whether a smaller, three-judge bench could first conduct preliminary hearings and issue notices.
+The decision to form a Constitution bench came after a procedural debate within the court over whether the presidential reference, filed under Article 143 of the Constitution, must be placed directly before a Constitution bench or whether a smaller, three-judge bench could first conduct preliminary hearings and issue notices.

 “There was an unequivocal view that since the advisory jurisdiction under Article 143 involves a substantial question of constitutional law, it must be heard by a Constitution bench right from the beginning,” the person added.